f4iteightiz/ellipse_iso_perimeter/README.md

 CMPPER1: compare
 a) exact ellipse perimeter calculation based on infinite serial calculations or AGM/MAGM and
-b) ellipse perimeter calculation based on PEREL7 or others.
+b) ellipse perimeter calculation based on PEREL7 or PERE10 or others. by giving the differences in absolute and %.
 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "PEREL7" (or other tbd).